 You do not need specific tools to track this data.
 Feel free to expand on your answers to the questions above to ensure you are thorough.
 Tracking this information will help you find patterns in your social media management that affect your marketing efforts and successfully meet your goals.

 10: Goal and Summary Metrics

 Goal and summary metrics are the last data to measure in your report and the most important.
-Does any of the data you gathered above align with your goals on Instagram, Facebook, LinkedIn, and/or Pinterest?
+Does any of the data you gathered above align with your Instagram, Facebook, LinkedIn, and/or Pinterest goals?

 Make sure your goals have a “what” and a “how”, not just a “what”.
 To illustrate, rather than set a goal to increase Instagram engagement from March to April, set a goal to receive at least 150 engagements on each Instagram post, posting once a day for 30 days.
 Once you have set your goals, look at the data and see what you have accomplished.

 In your spreadsheet, add these columns to track your goals:

 % Difference From Last Quarter to This Quarter